brimdata/zed/docs/commands/zed.md

 be specified as options to the `load` command, and are also available in the API for automation.

+> Note that the branchlog meta-query source is not yet implemented.

 ### 2.10 Merge

 Data is merged from one branch into another with the `merge` command, e.g.,